MIDI Pattern Editing

 Adding Patterns

-Tip: you can create a new pattern by dropping MIDI or audio on the Pattern Bar.
+Tip: You can create a new pattern by dropping MIDI or audio onto the Pattern Bar.

 Editing the pattern arrangement